-- a) Origin of species: Concept of species/subspecies/sibling.
-Specie, Factors causing genetic divergence in the population of species, genetic drifts, Bottle.
-Neck effect, founder's effect. - Mimicry and protective coloration : Definition, kinds, condition necessary for mimicry, significance. - Zoogeographical distribution of animals, geological time scale, eras, origin and evolution of amphibian, reptiles, birds and mammals.
+- Origin of species: Concept of species/subspecies/sibling, Specie, Factors causing genetic divergence in the population of species, genetic drifts, Bottle Neck effect, founder's effect. - Mimicry and protective coloration : Definition, kinds, condition necessary for mimicry, significance. - Zoogeographical distribution of animals, geological time scale, cras, origin and evolution of amphibian, reptiles, birds and mammals.
 Unit -V

-- a) Introduction, formation, kinds, determination of age of fossil and its significance. - Dinosaurs, fossil evidence & reasons for extinction of dinosaurs.
+- Introduction, formation, kinds, determination of age of fossil and its - Dinosaurs, fossil evidence & reasons for extinction of dinosaurs,

-Evolution of man: Time of origin, compelling, causes, ancestor of man, evolution from apes and evolutionary trends.
+Evolution of man: Time of origin, compelling, causes, ancestor of man, evolution from ages and evolutionary trends.

 - Evolutionary Biology by B.S.
 Tomar & S.P.
-Singh (Rastogi Publications, 2008) - 2.
-The origin of life by K. John -(Reinhold Publishing Corpn) - 3.
-The evolution of Man by G.W.
-Lasker (Holt, Rinchart & Winston) - 4.
-Organic Evolution by R.S.
-Lull -- (MacMillan) - Organic evolution V.B.
-Rastogi - Animal Taxonomy and Evolution, Dr VS Pawar Hindi Edition, College book centre, Chaura Rasta, Jaipur - Mammalian Endrocrinology and Animal Behavior .
-Dr VS Pawar, Hindi Edition, College book centre, Chaura Rasta Jaipur
+Singh (Rastogi Publications, - The origin of life by K. John -(Reinhold Publishing Corpn) - The evolution of Man by GW.
+Lasker (Holt, Rinehart & Winston) - Organic Evolution by R.S.
+Lull (MacMillan) - Organic evolution V.B.
+Rastogi - Animal Taxonomy and Evolution , Dr VS Pawar Hindi Edition , College book centre, Chaura Rasta, Jaipur - Mammalian Endrocrinology and Animal Behavior , Dr VS Pawar, Hindi Edition, College book centre, Chaura Rasta Jaipur

-Duration: 4 hrs.
-Objectives: Max.
-Marks: 50
+Duration : 4 hrs.
+Objectives:

-To develop in the student the skills of staining and mounting of materials (temporary and permanent) and of dissection, display and labeling as per UGC guidelines; Cadaver or otherwise collection, preservation, mounting, identification and, labeling of specimens as per UGC guidelines: Field observation of animals.
-To enable students to develop the skills of hematology and endocrinology,
+To develop in the student the skills of staining and mounting of materials (temporary and permanent) and of dissection, display and labeling as per UGC guidelines; Cadaver or otherwise collection, preservation, mounting, identification and labeling of specimens as per UGC guidelines: Field observation of animals.
+To enable students to develop the skills of hematology and endocrinology.